fbpx

 To give you a rough idea, it’s around two hours from London Paddington to Cardiff Central by train and only a little longer by car along the M4 Motorway.

-How To Get Around Cardiff
+How to Get Around Cardiff

 Cardiff’s compact city centre is easily navigable on foot, allowing you to soak in the sights and sounds at a leisurely pace.
 However, if you’re short on time or want to venture further afield, you can get buy through using public transport or Uber.